The Team – Current members

-Mike is an assistant professor and planetary scientist at Purdue working on understanding the solid planets and moons of our Solar System through their geophysics and surface processes.
+Mike is an assistant professor and planetary scientist at Purdue working on understanding the solid planets and moons of our Solar System through their geophysical attributes and processes.
 He earned his B.S. in Mathematics and B.A. in Physics from Duke University in 2008 and his Ph.D. in Planetary Science from MIT in 2014.
 He uses numerical models and data from NASA spacecraft in his research, and has been involved with NASA missions such as GRAIL, Dawn, the Lunar Reconnaissance Orbiter, and the Mars Reconnaissance Orbiter.
 Aside from planetary science, Mike enjoys travel and playing with his black lab Apollo.

 Stephanie Menten, Graduate Student

 Stephanie joined Purdue in 2020 as a PhD student.
 She earned her B.S. in Geology from North Carolina State University in Spring 2020.
 She is interested in planetary ices and volcanism, and her research is focused on understanding the mechanics of cryovolcanism on icy bodies in the outer solar system.
 Stephanie is the recipient of Purdue University's Ross Fellowship, which recognizes academic excellence.
 In her free time, Stephanie enjoys hiking, yoga, and reading a good book.